nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Main success scenario**

     1.User enters Find with keyword or index
-    2.VeTo display all task that contain input keyword or index.
+    2.KIT display all task that contain input keyword or index.
 	Use case ends.

 **Extensions**

 1a.
-VeTo detects an error in command.
+KIT detects an error in command.
 >  1a1.
-VeTo waits for another valid command..
+KIT waits for another valid command..
     1a2.
 User enters the correct command.

   2a.
-VeTo find no task with similar keyword or index
+KIT find no task with similar keyword or index
 > 2a1.
-VeTo show an message that says no similar task
+KIT show an message that says no similar task
 	2a2.
-VeTo waits for another valid command..
+KIT waits for another valid command..

 ## Appendex C : Non Functional Requirements
 1. Core functions work without internet.